 General Info – summary

-This pachycaul, succulent, deciduous Tree may be multi-stemmed & has lightish, pealing bark revealing whitish/pink underbark.
+This pachycaul, succulent, deciduous Tree may be multi-stemmed & has lightish, pealing bark with whitish/pink underbark.
 Leaves are large, trifoliate + toothed margins and stipules.
 The bisexual, regular, yellowish Flowers are in cymes resting on a stout peduncle.
 The 4 petals have a hooked apex.
 4 stamens are opposite petals.
 The single, superior ovary has a single protruding style.
 Fruit is a small shiny berry.

 Description